This provides a method for programs without native RemoteSign support to also update RemoteSign screens.

 - Find where you define the launching of an external program in your layout software.

-- Specify it should launch RSRelay.exe with the name of your script from step 1 above as the parameter.
+- Specify that it should launch RSRelay.exe with the name of your script from step 1 above as the parameter.
 For example:

 When your software launches RSRelay, it will connect to RemoteSign Sequencer and pass the script name "Track3" to it, then terminate.
 RemoteSign Sequencer will then look for a script by that name and run it if present.
 That script can be long, include delays, and talk to multiple RemoteSigns of all types.